The Ninth Cloud

 The Ninth Cloud (also known under the working titles Bob's Not Gay, Men Don't Lie, and Cloud Nine) is a 2014 independent comedy-drama film directed by Jane Spencer.
-The film stars Megan Maczko as Zena, a dreamy young woman that falls in love with an American expatriate.
+It follows a dreamy young woman in love with an American expatriate.

 Synopsis

 Zena is a beautiful vulnerable young London woman that goes through her life in a dream-like haze.
 She falls in love with an American expatriate aspiring theatre director, whom she idolizes as perfect.